This article may contain compensated links. Please read disclaimer for more info.

 Mont Sain-Michel is located on a rocky island about one kilometer off the coast of Normandy.
-The area is known for its high tides which let the Abbey inaccessible for some hours.
+The area is known for its high tides, which make the Abbey inaccessible for some hours.

-The abbey dedicated to Saint-Michel became a renowned center of pilgrimage and learning, attracting some of the greatest minds and manuscript illuminators in Europe.
+The abbey dedicated to Saint-Michel became a renowned center of pilgrimage and learning, attracting some of Europe’s greatest minds and manuscript illuminators.
 Today, this awesome site listed Unesco World Heritage is one of the most visited places in France.

 Mont Saint-Michel is one of the longest day trips from Paris.
-To get the most out of your Mont Saint Michel day trip, we recommend planning your trip in advance.
-You can find all the information on this quick guide to Mont St Michel from Paris with our best tips.
+To get the most out of your Mont Saint Michel day trip, we recommend planning your trip.
+You can find all the information and our best tips on this quick guide to Mont St Michel from Paris.

 If you decide to visit Mont St Michel on your own, be sure to buy your Mont St Michel skip-the-line tickets online in advance.